 EV charging locations

 It's cheap and easy to get around the Wellington region on a bus, train or ferry; 90% of Wellington residents live within 400m of a bus stop.
 It's like having a chauffeur, and gives you time to finish that book (or start writing one!).
 If you're out late on Friday or Saturday, you can catch an After Midnight bus home.

 You can plan your journey and find out about timetables and fares at Metlink.

 Activate the school run

 You can support children to be active by encouraging them to walk, cycle and scoot to school.
-The many benefits include improved independence, physical and mental health, decision making, risk assessment and road safety skills.
-This is a also great way to reduce traffic congestion around schools.
-Find out about help available to support active school travel.
+The many benefits include improved independence, physical and mental health, and better decision making, risk assessment and road safety skills.
+This is also a great way to reduce traffic congestion - and improve safety - around schools.
+Find tools to support active school travel.